Have you ever met a designer who loves writing client proposals?

 When’s the last time you went on vacation and where did you go?

 When do your best ideas come to you?
+In bed in the morning?
+During dinner?
+On your third beer?

 How many people did you start the company with and how many people work for you now?